Quandela/Perceval/docs/source/getting_started.rst

 What is Perceval?
 ^^^^^^^^^^^^^^^^^

-Perceval is a toolbox containing generic functions and classes, built around an optimised native core (:ref:`exqalibur`).
+Perceval is a toolbox containing generic functions and classes, built around an optimised native core (see :ref:`exqalibur` code reference).

 If offers tools to: